ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-app2/README.md

 ## Concept

-* All the gbXML Viewer8 modules all together andavailable in a single app
+* All the gbXML Viewer8 modules all together and available in a single app

 ## Wish list / To Do